 here , with

-tons more to come as I get time to list them.
-I have a warehouse full of
+more to come as I get time to list them.

-often joke about getting older, enduring your 50's, etc, but in your
+often joked about getting older, enduring your 60's, etc, but in your

 you look so young and dazzlingly handsome.
 What's up with that?